RowanMankoo/llm-plotting/README.md

 - Safety: Running the agent's code in a separate environment from the application ensures security.
 It prevents any unintended side effects that could potentially disrupt or harm the application's runtime environment.

-To set this up please follow these steps:
+To set this up please navigate to the e2b folder and follow these steps:

 1. Install npm
 2. `make install_e2b_cli_and_login`